 In paracrine secretion, however, hormones diffuse through the connective tissue to their vicinal target cells.
 These hormones are also called mediators or tissue hormones.
-They include, among others, the cytokines, histamines, NO, serotonin and bradykinin.
+They include, among others, the cytokines, histamines, nitric oxide (NO), serotonin, and bradykinin.

 Autocrine secretion means that the hormone produced by the cell reacts to the same cell.
 The cell thus affects itself.
 This process is especially important in the differentiation of cells in embryonic development.

 Autocrine and paracrine signaling play a role in inflammation processes and immune reactions, among others.
 The boundaries between the mechanisms are not completely defined.
 Hormones like insulin may act in an endocrine as well as paracrine and autocrine manner.

 |Protein hormones||Long chains of linked amino acids|